-Vice- President - S. Van Campen.
+President - S. Van Campen.

-Sylvia is in her 19th year of Occasional Teaching and has been working as an OT with the UCDSB since 2000.
-She has served on our local executive for fourteen years; as a Member-at-large, Awards Chair, Communications Chair, PD Chair, Collective Bargaining Committee, Equity Chair and Occasional Teacher-Board Relations Committee member and Treasurer.
+Sylvia is in her 20th year of Occasional Teaching and has been working as an OT with the UCDSB since 2000.
+She has served on our local executive for fifteen years; as a Member-at-large, Awards Chair, Communications Chair, PD Chair, Collective Bargaining Committee, Equity Chair and Occasional Teacher-Board Relations Committee member and Treasurer.
 Sylvia has participated in many ETFO workshops and conferences and is knowledgeable of both Local and Provincial issues.
 Provincially she served on the Special Education Committee (2007 - 2011 and is a trained ETFO Presenter.
 She was the recipient of the UCOL President's Award in 2010 for her contributions to the Local and the support of members.
-This year Sylvia is serving as our Chief Negotiator.
+This year Sylvia is serving her second year as our Chief Negotiator.

-Member-at-large - Bobbie Wylie
+Vice-President - Bobbie Wylie